Translation Studies MA

 This course is accredited by EMT, a partnership project between the European Commission and Higher Education institutions.
 This means it meets agreed professional standards and market demands.

-Each unit on this course is worth a certain number of credits, depending on whether you take this course part-time or full-time, on campus or through distance learning.
+Each module on this course is worth a certain number of credits, depending on whether you take this course part-time or full-time, on campus or through distance learning.

-In each year, full-time students will need to study units worth a total of 180 credits.
-For example, 4 units worth 30 credits and 1 unit worth 60 credits.
-Part-time students will typically need to pass two units a year, worth a total of 60 credits.
+In each year, full-time students will need to study modules worth a total of 180 credits.
+For example, 4 modules worth 30 credits and 1 module worth 60 credits.
+Part-time students will typically need to pass two modules a year, worth a total of 60 credits.

 - Dissertation/Major Project